sonyxperiadev/amazon-custom-resources/README.md

 [kms-dependency](kms-dependency/README.md) is used to decrypt a secret before it is used in cloudformation, i.e when creating a RDS db with cloudformation.

+### VPC NAT Gateway Dependency

+[vpc-nat-gateway-dependency](vpc-nat-gateway-dependency/README.md) enables Internet access for a Lambda inside a VPC by creating necessary VPC resources such as NAT Gateway, Route Tables, Routes etc.

 ###

 [sns-subscription](sns-subscription/README.md) is used to create a SNS subscription to an already